corpus-core/colibri-stateless/README.md

     Default: ON
     Usage: `cmake -DMESSAGES=ON` ..

-- **-DPRECOMPILE_ZERO_HASHES**: if activated zero hashes are cached which costs up to 1kb in RAM, but are needed in order to calc BeaconBodys in the proofer, but not in the client.in
+- **-DPRECOMPILE_ZERO_HASHES**: if activated zero hashes are cached which costs up to 1kb in RAM, but are needed in order to calc BeaconBodys in the proofer, but not in the verfier
     Default: ON
     Usage: `cmake -DPRECOMPILE_ZERO_HASHES=ON` ..

+- **-DSHAREDLIB**: if true the shared library will be build
+    Default: OFF
+    Usage: `cmake -DSHAREDLIB=OFF` ..

+- **-DTEST**: if true the test will be build
+    Default: OFF
+    Usage: `cmake -DTEST=OFF` ..

 ## SSZ Types